2017 stats of SevenCircumstances.com

 - With what

 These are the principles that I was taught in Journalism School – write completely, concisely, correctly and in an appropriate style.
-And in terms of writing completely, answer the 6 Ws and 1 H questions.
+And in terms of writing completely, answer the 6 Ws and 1 H questions that must always be answered in the lede or opening paragraph of every article.
+Strictly speaking, the lede is the first sentence or short portion of an article that gives the gist of the story.
 Applied to book reviews, the questions are:

 - What is the plot of the book?